codegold79/mutastruct/README.md

 # mutastruct

-Use the reflect package to make atypical changes to a struct.
+Use the reflect package to make changes to a struct in an atypical manner.

 To use, import the mutastruct package.